 - (a) Open space shall be incorporated into the design proposal for any new development.
-Open space can take the form of parks, agricultural lands, forest lands, greenbelts and other natural areas of undeveloped land. - (b) Wherever possible open space shall be publicly accessible, and not limited to the residents or users of the project that created the open space.
+Open space can take the form of parks, agricultural lands, forest lands, greenbelts and other natural areas of undeveloped land. - (b) Maximum impervious coverage area in the Supporting Village Residential is 50% of the lot area. - (c) Wherever possible open space shall be publicly accessible, and not limited to the residents or users of the project that created the open space.